 12 minutes + cooling

 Drinking for medicinal purposes?
 We can drink to that.
-Brits living in India back in the 1800s needed protection against malaria, and quinine, found in tonic, did the trick.
+Brits living in India back in the 1800s needed protection against malaria and quinine, found in tonic, did the trick.
 Because the taste was so appalling, they added gin.
 Genius!
 Know what else is genius?
 Making a celery simple syrup and adding grassy sweetness instead of the artificially sweet taste of tonic.
 So the fizz comes from plain ole seltzer.
-Take two and call us in the morning.
+Mix all that together and you get the Volpi G&T. Take two and call us in the morning.

 for the simple syrup